yngveha/Digital-System-Design/RTL-coding/subprograms.md

 Procedures may infer registers, which can be one way to build structures equivalent to the use of components.
 However, this is something you would do when writing structural code, rather than RTL-code.
 Using structural coding within RTL-modules make verification more complex, which means mixing structure and RTL is not best practice.

+At the register transfer level, register usage should be visible, to allow the reader to assess the timing without having to search through libraries and components.

 ### Example and discussion